kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 #### Advantages

- - very convenient, you can use keyboard shortcuts
+ - very convenient, you can use keyboard shortcuts to fire tests
- - you can even make tests to be run automatically with 1 second latency after every change in the code
+ - you can even make tests to be run automatically after every change in the code - with 1 second latency

 #### Disadvantages:

-- requires lot of effort to set it up, quite complex operation that can go wrong easly
+- requires lot of effort to set it up, relatively complex operation that can go wrong easily
 - because of the above it is also high risk of lot of time spent on maintenance
 - changes does not get propagated automatically to other developers machines
 - different version of IDE, operation system or directory structure can bring "works on my machine" problem, it can cause a setup to fail on one machine and to work on another